zhmcclient/zhmc-ansible-modules/docs/gen/zhmc_partition_module.rst

     <td>
         <div>For <code>state=absent</code>, an empty dictionary.</div>
         <div>For <code>state=stopped</code> and <code>state=active</code>, a dictionary with the resource properties of the partition (after changes, if any).
 The dictionary keys are the exact property names as described in the data model for the resource, i.e. they contain hyphens (-), not underscores (_).
 The dictionary values are the property values using the Python representations described in the documentation of the zhmcclient Python package.</div>
         <div>For <code>state=facts</code>, a dictionary with the resource properties of the partition, including its child resources (HBAs, NICs, and virtual functions).
 The dictionary keys are the exact property names as described in the data model for the resource, i.e. they contain hyphens (-), not underscores (_).
 The dictionary values are the property values using the Python representations described in the documentation of the zhmcclient Python package.
-The properties of the child resources are represented in partition properties named 'hbas', 'nics', and 'virtual-functions', respectively.</div>
+The properties of the child resources are represented in partition properties named &#x27;hbas&#x27;, &#x27;nics&#x27;, and &#x27;virtual-functions&#x27;, respectively.</div>
     </td>
     <td align=center>success</td>
     <td align=center>dict</td>
     <td align=center><code>{
-      "name": "part-1",
+      &quot;name&quot;: &quot;part-1&quot;,
-      "description": "partition #1",
+      &quot;description&quot;: &quot;partition #1&quot;,
-      "status": "active",
+      &quot;status&quot;: &quot;active&quot;,
-      "boot-device": "storage-adapter",
+      &quot;boot-device&quot;: &quot;storage-adapter&quot;,
       ...
     }</code>
     </td>